-Invasive fungal infections (IFI) are a major threat to individuals with cancer, transplants, HIV, and other conditions that weaken their immune system.
-New research has shown that radioimmunotherapy (RIT) could be a promising avenue for development of new types of treatment of fungal diseases.
-The research is published in a paper co-authored by JRC scientists in the framework of collaboration with the Albert Einstein College of Medicine (AECM) in New York.
+Brussels, 1 December - Invasive fungal infections (IFI) are a major threat to individuals with cancer, transplants, HIV, and other conditions that weaken their immune system.
+New research has shown that radioimmunotherapy (RIT) could be a promising avenue for development of new types of treatment of fungal diseases, according to a paper published by scientists of the Joint Research Centre (JRC) in collaboration with other researchers.

 The results of the research project indicate that RIT could have distinct advantages over existing therapies as it can better remove fungal pathogens, is less likely to lead to development of resistant strains, and may shorten the duration of the treatment.
 In addition, RIT is less toxic than the current antifungals.